 When I was young, my sisters and I went to Morgan Dancing School.
 We had a sister act to the Nat King Cole song, Smile.
 Since I was the princess of brushing things under the carpet, I thought the song was saying to brush anything unpleasant under the carpet and just smile to make things better.
-Read the first verse above, and see what you think.
+Encouraging toxic positivity.
+Read the words above and see what you think.

-Now when I hear words, they take on a different meaning for me, whether Nat King Cole meant them this way or not.
-I take them to mean, that even when you have clouds in your sky, you can still see the good in life.
-If you find something to smile about in the midst of our fear and sorrow, you will change the trajectory of your life.
-If you get caught up in your fears and sorrows, you get contracted.
-Smiling helps you to open up.
+Now when I hear words, they take on a different meaning for me.
+I take them to mean that even when you have clouds in your sky, you can still see the good in life.
+If you find something to smile about during your fear and sorrow, you will change the trajectory of your life.
 Instead of getting on the hamster wheel of reactivity and making things worse, you will slow down and respond skillfully.